-- Caramelized white chocolate is exactly what it sounds like: white chocolate that is roasted until it caramelizes.
-Caramelized white chocolate can be made at home by slow roasting white chocolate, but it’s also sold commercially.
+Caramelized white chocolate is exactly what it sounds like: white chocolate that is roasted until it caramelizes.
+Caramelized white chocolate can be made at home by slow roasting white chocolate, but it's also sold commercially.
 Note that many commercial caramelized white chocolates are actually white chocolate + caramel flavours for better flavour, stability and consistency of product.
-It’s up to you what you prefer to use.
+It's up to you what you prefer to use.
 If you are making caramelized white chocolate at home, watch it carefully as white chocolate burns around 110 ºF (43 ºC).

 Couverture chocolate is formulated to contain a higher percentage of cocoa butter so that it melts and pours more smoothly.
-Chocolate professionals use it for dipping truffles, moulding chocolates, and for garnishing.
+Chocolate professionals use it for dipping and coating truffles, moulding chocolates, and for garnishing.
 Couverture chocolate can work well in baking too.
-I’ve successfully used couverture chocolate in brownie recipes in the past.
+I've successfully used couverture chocolate in this one bowl brownie recipe in the past.
 I've also written a guide to help with how to substitute for cocoa powder with dark chocolate.

 Compound is one of the lowest quality chocolates that you can buy.
 It's a cheaper chocolate containing vegetable oils (coconut oil or palm oil for example) and high level of sugar.
 Compound chocolate is often made from cocoa powder, and it may contain soy, salt, emulsifiers, etc. Some candy makers use compound chocolate in place of couverture chocolate for coating candy bars because compound chocolate is cheaper.
-If you ever come across chocolate “candy melts” in a cake decorating supply store, it’s probably compound chocolate and not couverture chocolate.
+If you ever come across chocolate "candy melts" in a cake decorating supply store, it's probably compound chocolate and not couverture chocolate.
 I would not bake with compound chocolate as it will behave (and taste) quite different than finer chocolates and couverture chocolates.
-Compound chocolate serves a purpose and it is cheaper, but don’t use it to bake brownies or cookies.
+Compound chocolate serves a purpose and it is cheaper, but don't use it to bake brownies or cookies.

 What to look for when shopping for chocolate to bake with?

 When I shop for chocolate, I always read the label and you should too.
 You want to make sure the product is made with cocoa and you want to know the percentage of cocoa in the chocolate you are buying.
 In Canada, the names dark chocolate, milk chocolate, white chocolate, semi-sweet, bittersweet, etc. are regulated and each name implies a certain minimum percentage of cocoa (see above).
-Still, if you are having trouble figuring out just how much cocoa is actually in a chocolate product, I’d skip it and look for a different brand so you know what you are buying.
+Still, if you are having trouble figuring out just how much cocoa is actually in a chocolate product, I'd skip it and look for a different brand so you know what you are buying.
 I believe product transparency and disclosures are important factors in the trust between a brand and a consumer.
 I try to buy products that are clearly labelled so I know exactly what I am paying for.
 Even when I buy chocolate chips at the grocery store, I read the label.
 Cheaper chocolate chips are made with hydrogenated fats.
 Many bulk stores sell lower quality compound chocolate chips that contain hydrogenated palm kernel oil.
-I would avoid that, personally.
+I would avoid those, personally.
 In general, chocolate in stores is sold at different price points and comes in a few different forms.
 Price is generally a reflection of quality.
 The best chocolate for baking will come at a higher price-point, as a rule.

-Chocolate is sold in a variety of forms, specifically chips, bars, pistoles, fèves, and blocks.
+Chocolate is sold in a variety of shapes, specifically chips, bars, pistoles, fèves, and blocks.
+Typical chocolate shapes include: